What DrumHeads Are Saying About TigerBill's DrumBeat...

 Bottom Line: Is Brain Worth the Bucks?

 I had mixed emotions about this video.
-If you've read any of my past reviews (see "Related Links on this Site" in the sidebar), you'll know I'm not much for the handheld camcorder-filmed look (ALA COPS), or blurry out of focus attempts at "creative" camera work, both of which you'll find throughout this video.
+I'm not much for the handheld camcorder-filmed look (Ala COPS), or blurry out of focus attempts at "creative" camera work, both of which you'll find throughout this video.
 I also wasn't fond of listening to Brain's explanations while he chomped on his steak dinner, ice cream, and banana.
-You may find these bits entertaining, I didn't.
+You may find these bits entertaining but I didn't.
 However, my bottom line for any review concerns cost versus educational value.

-Does this Warner Bros.
-Publications video, which retails for $24.95, give you your money's worth?
+Does this DVD, which retails for $24.95, give you your money's worth?
 For the beginning drummer, my answer is yes.
 There's enough here to get the beginner thinking along some creative lines.
 I would also recommend it to the more advanced drummer who is new to Funk drumming and Ostinato patterns, and has an interest in playing Go-Go.
+Fans of Brain won't want to miss this DVD either.

 For those of you who do pick up Brain's Lessons, don't miss his solo at the very end of the video.
 He plays part of it with some very unique drumsticks.
 Now this is creative, funny, and entertaining – and the camera work actually stays still long enough for you to enjoy it!